 There is no surefire course to becoming the next Renee Fleming or Plácido Domingo.
 But the passion you bring to your performance is one of the keys to success.
 The technical training you receive will help to illuminate the performances that you give but in the end, “you get what you put in,” says Daniela Camilleri.
 All singers will surely echo this sentiment.

-Musician and administrator Marcus Turner has worked with the Denver Young Artists Orchestra, Northwestern University, University of Denver and University of Colorado Boulder College of Music.
+Musician and administrator Marcus Turner has worked with the Denver Young Artists Orchestra, University of Denver and University of Colorado Boulder College of Music.
 He holds degrees in Music Education and Musicology from VanderCook College of Music and the University of Colorado Boulder College of Music.

 Top photo: Margot Schulman, for University of Michigan